Partnership taxation in the United States: Capital accounts

 The partnership must maintain the capital accounts of the partners in order to pass the economic effects test because many of the determinations for proper allocations rely on well-maintained capital accounts for discerning the partners' interests.

-Distinction between Book and Tax Capital Accounts.

 Generally, partners' book capital accounts reflect the value of each partner's interest in the partnership.
 Thus, capital accounts serve to reconcile the entitlements and obligations of the partners upon liquidation.
 For example, if all partnership assets were sold for a fair market value and all liabilities were paid, the remaining cash, if any, would be equal to the partner's equity in the partnership at fair market value.
-Tax capital accounts are partners' "Outside Basis" (however, unlike outside basis, the partnership's recourse and nonrecourse liabilities are not included in partners' tax-basis capital accounts) and under Section 722 are initially determined by reference to the partner's contributed cash amount and the adjusted basis of the contributed property.
+Tax capital accounts are partners' "outside basis" (however, unlike the outside basis, the partnership's recourse and nonrecourse liabilities are not included in partners' tax-basis capital accounts) and under Section 722 are initially determined by reference to the partner's contributed cash amount and the adjusted basis of the contributed property.
 Thereafter, other allocations that either increase or decrease a partner's basis will be reflected in the account.
-A partner's 'outside basis' is separate and distinct from the partnership's 'inside basis'.
-Under Section 723, a partnership's 'inside basis' is the adjusted basis of the contributed property or the value of the contributed cash.
+A partner's outside basis is separate and distinct from the partnership's inside basis.
+Under Section 723, a partnership's inside basis is the adjusted basis of the contributed property or the value of the contributed cash.
 "Generally the sum of the partner's outside basis will equal to the partnership's inside basis in its assets".